starbringer/JobWise/README.md

 ## ⚡ Quick Start

-**No Git, no Terminal, no technical knowledge needed.
-Just download and double-click.**
+**Download and double-click.**

 | Platform | Download | Then… |
 |----------|----------|-------|
 | **Windows** | [**JobWise-Setup.exe**](https://github.com/starbringer/JobWise/releases/latest/download/JobWise-Setup.exe) | Double-click the downloaded file |
 | **Mac** | [**JobWise-Mac.dmg**](https://github.com/starbringer/JobWise/releases/latest/download/JobWise-Mac.dmg) | Open the DMG, then double-click **Install JobWise** |

-The installer bundles everything — no separate downloads happen during installation (only Python is fetched automatically if you don't have it).
 A setup wizard walks you through your API keys and profile when the installer finishes.

 > **Mac note:** macOS may warn "app from unidentified developer" on first open.
 Right-click the `.command` file inside the DMG → **Open** → **Open** to allow it once.